Energetic, eclectic Brooklyn tours from a veteran guide.

 Veteran Brooklyn tour guide Norman Oder has designed these tours--mainly walking and public transit--to be wider-ranging and faster-paced than most.
 (Most tours require 2-4 miles of steady walking, but can be adapted to your pace.
 Vehicle tours can range farther.)

-exploring Brooklyn, we aim to understand the history of what we see, what's changed, and why.
-The idea, as one tour guest aptly put it, is to get the gestalt of a neighborhood.
+While exploring Brooklyn, we aim to understand the history of what we see, what's changed, and why.
+The idea, as one tour guest aptly put it, is to get the gestalt of a neighborhood, with more depth and nuance than web or print materials can provide.
 And, of course, we can snack, shop, see art, and have other adventures.

 Brooklyn would be the nation's fourth-largest city if it were independent.
 When you visit Brooklyn with me, you learn about the ebb and flow of Brooklyn history, especially its fascinating and uneven rebirth, and witness its diversity, complexity, charm, and challenges.

-My tours can introduce you to Brooklyn highlights, to specific neighborhoods, or multiple areasbut can.
-But please recognize that the borough is vast, and that "Brooklyn" has become media shorthand for some highly-publicized neighborhoods.
+My tours can introduce you to Brooklyn highlights, to specific neighborhoods, or multiple areas.

 First steps to your Brooklyn tour

-I offer private versions of any listed tours and can modify them for you.
+You can book a private version of any listed tours, which usually start at 2.5 hours, and can request modifications.
 The tours rely mainly on foot and public transit, though vehicles can be used.

 Those new to Brooklyn might consider Brooklyn 101 (Park Slope, Prospect Park, Brooklyn Heights, Fulton Ferry) as an introduction, or the longer Brooklyn 202 (which adds Fort Greene & Clinton Hill).
 Then again, you may be more interested in Williamsburg, or Jewish neighborhoods, or other areas.
 I'm happy to discuss it with you.

 Please check tour pages, fees, and FAQ, then get in touch.